darryldecode/laravelshoppingcart/README.md

 ```

-Note: When you get price with conditions applied, only the conditions assigned to the current item will be calculated.
+**NOTE**: When you get price with conditions applied, only the conditions assigned to the current item will be calculated.
-Cart condition won't be applied to price.
+Cart conditions won't be applied to price.

 ## Instances